-The Godfather of Bisong Foundation – Cyrille Makanaky, Retired but Not Tired.
+The Ambassador of Bisong Foundation – Cyrille Makanaky, Retired but Not Tired.

 One of the architects of Cameroon’s finest footballing hour is today a veritable philanthropist, brand ambassador of the Bisong Foundation.